torchbox/kdtool/README.md

 * `--memory-limit`: Set Kubernetes memory limit.
 Default 128MB.
 * `--cpu-request`: Set Kubernetes CPU request.
 Default 100m (0.1 cores).
 * `--cpu-limit`: Set Kubernetes CPU limit.
 Default 1.
+* `--database=TYPE`: Attach a database of the given type, which should be `mysql` or `postgresql`.
+This is Torchbox-specific and won't work elsewhere, although we hope to open source the controller that makes this work soon.
 * `-U`, `--undeploy`: Delete all the resources that would have been created if the command was invoked without this option.